 My professional background includes a few years as a High School English teacher near Atlanta, GA and a few years living and working in a residential scholarship program for teenagers near Chicago, IL.
 After spending time in education and social work I saw many of the ways the systems failed the people they were trying to help.
 I wanted to focus on figuring out how to make better systems.
 I stumbled upon the field of Public Policy and when I looked for a grad school that would allow me to investigate that from a Christian perspective, I found Palmer Theological Seminary near Philadelphia, PA.

 While taking classes on Christian Social Ethics in seminary I fell in love with connecting the dots between church teachings, the influence of greater social contexts, and how those things impacted the actual lives of people.
-Now, I get to satisfy that love of connecting the dots by helping other people research those contexts for their own passions and by delving deeper into my research on the way the Christian Church in America has done a disservice, specifically to women, in the way we think about our bodies.
+Now, I get to satisfy that love of connecting the dots by delving deeper into my research on the way the Christian Church in America has done a disservice, specifically to women, in the way we think about our bodies.
 Specifically, the size of our bodies.

 I have been fat all my life.
 While the world was telling me that I needed to be thin in order to be acceptable or lovable, the church told me I needed to be thin in order to please and honor God.
 It is a message that I have learned is all too common for those who sit heavily on the pews.